Skip to main content

 Specify:

 • <example.com> — domain to access GitLab.
 For the domain, you need to add an A record and specify the public IP address you specified in step 8 in the record value.
-If the domain added to Selectel DNS hosting (actual) use the instruction manual.
-Add a resource record.
+If the domain is added to Selectel DNS hosting (actual), use the instructions Add a resource record.
 After the server is created, a TLS certificate from Let's Encrypt® will be automatically issued for the domain;

 • <root@example.com> — GitLab administrator email to create an account and receive Let's Encrypt® notifications;